-Ask at least a few members of the PC Gamer team, and Resident Evil 4 is one of the best videogames of all time.
+The Resident Evil 4 remake has big shoes to fill.
+Ask a few members of the PC Gamer team, and you'll hear that Resident Evil 4 is one of the best videogames of all time.
 RE4's B-movie banter and over-the-shoulder shooting made it the first Resident Evil to feel like a true action game, an approach that held up a decade later when we reviewed it in 2014.
-It’s definitely still frightening, though—with ravening hordes of definitely-not-zombies, creepy castles and chainsaw surprises in kitchens, RE4 has its fair share of scares.
+And now, RE4's been given the remake treatment, with a modernised overhaul for its visuals and combat.

 What is the Resident Evil 4 Remake release date?

 The Resident Evil 4 Remake released on March 24, 2023.

 The RE4 remake was rumored for years before it got an official Capcom reveal during a PlayStation livestream in June 2022.
 The broadcast began with the RE4 announcement trailer backed by flamenco guitar, a slick reference to the unnamed rural Spanish town the game takes place in.